SAP-samples/teched2023-AD161/exercises/Ex6/README.md

 ![](/exercises/Ex6/images/runwithmock.png)

-After a couple of seconds, a new browser tab opens and a screen like this is displayed:
+After a couple of seconds, a new browser tab opens and a screen like this is displayed.

+If you don't get a new tab, please check whether there is a blocker running in your browser.
+If so, please allow the domain of the Business Application Studio to open a new tab.

 ![](/exercises/Ex6/images/previewlaunchpad.png)